 Preparing well is the key to you having a good volunteering experience at the La Ultra.
 Again, this is not a full-time picnic or sight-seeing adventure, so please plan on adequate preparation prior to coming out to Leh.

-Please review the schedule for the next race carefully and plan to be in Leh by Aug 6, 2017 and leave on August 21, 2016.
-This will help you acclimatize well.
+Please review the schedule for the next race carefully.
+It is not compulsory for volunteers to stay for the entire duration like the runners, but acclimatization is still important.
+For those short on time, we advice on reaching Leh at-least 6 days before the race if not 11 like all participants, this will help you acclimatize well.
 For the most part, the guest house in Leh will be your home base.
-Many volunteers choose to take this opportunity to take a 2-3 day sight-seeing trip to one of the lakes or other destinations during the acclimatisation period.
+Many volunteers choose to take this opportunity to take a 2-3 day sight-seeing trip to one of the lakes or other destinations during the acclimatization period.
 If you are not planning to do that, then you will only be away from Leh during the race.
-Once the race starts, the core team supports the runners for the first leg through to South Pullu (about 64 kms).
-You should plan on being with your runner from this point, until the finish of the race.
+Once the race starts, the core team supports the runners for the first leg through to South Pullu (87 kms).
+If you are assigned to a runner’s team, you should plan on being with your runner from this point, until the finish of the race.
 After the race, everybody returns to Leh for the post-race party.

 |1||Arrive in Leh|